-Over the last few years, there have been more and more people who have chosen to cut gluten out of their diet.
-The stomach problems associated with wheat products just aren't worth it to 13% of the population.
-Even those who have not been diagnosed with celiac disease still opt for a gluten-free substitute.
+Almost 13% of the U.S. population have chosen to cut gluten out of their diet.
+Even those who do not have gluten intolerance, gluten intolerance symptoms, or have not been diagnosed with celiac disease, still opt for gluten-free substitutes.
 To keep up with this growing trend, restaurants and food production companies now offer a gluten-free option on many breads, pastas, and desserts.
-However, an interesting new study has found that gluten may not actually be the ingredient causing non-celiac people to feel bloated and uncomfortable.
-Instead, the ingredient causing so many stomach problems may be fructan.

-At Needham Gastroenterology, we’re not suggesting that your gluten intolerance is misdiagnosed.
 Unfortunately, many people self-diagnose GI ailments and make treatment decisions without seeking medical help.
-Restricting gluten falls into this common self-diagnosis category, however, it is good to know more about fructan and how it could be affecting your digestive system.
+While reducing gluten may be a healthy choice, it may not accomplish the what you're attempting to accomplish.
+It is good to know more about fructan and how it could be affecting your digestive system.

 A team of researchers at The University of Oslo in Norway and Monash University in Australia set out to determine whether or not fructan was the ingredient causing many digestive issues.
 They assembled a group of 59 people who all claimed a self-diagnosed gluten intolerance.
 Each person was given several muesli bars with varying ingredients.
 Some contained only fructan, others only gluten, and the rest had neither gluten or fructan.
 Over the course of the study, every person recorded how they felt after eating each bar without knowing what ingredient it contained.
 The researchers compared the notes of each person and found that they all commented on feeling bloated and uncomfortable after eating the bar containing fructan only, but no symptoms were recorded after eating the other two bars.
 This led the researchers to determine that fructan, not gluten, could be the ingredient behind so many stomach issues.